ricebandit/WordPress-Compiler/README.md

 ### PREPARATION

-1) Create your local directory
+1) Create your local directory.
 This directory will be used to store two directories:

   - build
   - this package

 2) In the build directory, install a fresh WordPress instance.
 Easiest way is to use MAMP (https://www.mamp.info/en).

 3) If you already have a theme, activate it.
 If not, there are minimalist boilerplate themes you can download, such as _underscores (https://underscores.me/).

 4) Once you are able to activate a theme, go into it's directory at /wp-content/themes/yourtheme.
 You'll want to copy all of the contents (files and directories) and paste them in step 6, below.